tardis-sn/tardis/docs/development/continuous_integration.rst

 ----------------------

 Builds and deploys the TARDIS documentation website.
-Currently, we are using a github action to complete this pipeline.
-The action can be found at ``.github/workflows/documentation-build.yml``
+Currently, we are using GitHub Actions for this purpose.

 Zenodo JSON pipeline